 So here's the chart.
 D stands for dictionary form, and that's without the ～な for -na adjectives.

-There is one sort-of exception: The -i adjective いい (ii) is actually a variant of よい (yoi), and conjugates as よい in all forms except nonpast affirmative.
+There is one exception, of a sort.
+The -i adjective いい (ii) is techincally a variant of よい (yoi), and conjugates as よい in all forms except nonpast affirmative.
 So the past affirmative casual is よくない (yokunai), the -te form is よくて (yokute), and so on.

 Other than that, all adjectives conjugate regularly.
-Examples are included on the chart.
+Examples are included in the chart.